th3an7/AuroraRGBScripts/README.md

 - Seconds - NumPad keys

 Red illumination means it's whole 10s, white - single 1s (ex. red 4 = 40, white 4 = 4, red and white at the same time = 44).
-Colors and keys can be modified my editing the script itself.
+Colors and keys can be modified by editing the script itself.